Relex12/Wikipedia-Translate-Crawler/README.md

 	score = score + N_src(i)/( N_trg(i)+1 )
 ```

-where `N_src` and `N_trg` are respectively the number of the current tag in the source page and the target page.
+where `N_src` and `N_trg` are respectively the number of occurrences of the current tag in the source page and the translated page.

 ## CLI arguments